At Seatons, we offer a sympathetic and tailored service in line with your requirements.

 You will still need a Court Order but this is known as Letters of Administration.
 It is applied for in the same way as probate.

 Not all of the executors have to apply for the probate.
-If an executor wishes to stand down and not have any involvement in the process, that is fine unless they have already had involvement up to that point.
-If they have taken any part in the administration then they cannot then stand down.
+If an executor wishes to not have any involvement in the process, that is fine if they have not already had involvement up to that point or the grant of probate has been issued.

 When inheritance tax is calculated, the following factors are taken into consideration: